Jenny-PL/unit_1_notes/bigO.md

 - Identify all the variables (count only when initialized, not when re-assigned)
 - Identify which variables have a variable size
 - identify all the operations
 - Idenity which operations are related to the variable size
+- Create equation; drop all constants.
+Find the dominant term.
 ---
 **For loops**:
 1. Count how many times a loop will run